vivekyelleti/Awesome-Decision-Science/README.md

 # Awesome Decision Science [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 An evergrowing, professionally curated list of resources on everything decision-making: videos, tutorials, books, papers, theses, articles, datasets, and open-source libraries.

-📢Need help with your data science or software engineering project?
-We got you covered.
+📢Need help with data science and software engineering?
+We've got you covered.
 We are statisticians who know a lot about computing and computer scientists who know a lot about statistics.
 [More about us](https://www.cognitive-works.com)

 🍔Click on the hamburger next to the file name for a better browsing experience.